Japanese Magnetic North, Geomagnetic and Magnetic Poles

 Secular variation of geomagnetic dipole moment

-Figure 1 Locations of geomagnetic poles and magnetic poles based on IGRF-13 from 1900 to 2015 by 5 years and at 2020 (red) and 2025 (prediction).
+Figure 1 Locations of geomagnetic poles and magnetic poles based on IGRF-14 from 1900 to 2000 every 10 years and every 5 years thereafter, and 2025 (red) and 2030 (prediction).

 North geomagnetic and magnetic poles